ponte-vecchio/otf2fontspec/README.md

 2. I don't want to have to go through `fontspec` documentation to look up what commands I need to access certain OTF features.

-3. I don't want to have to look up online to get an idea of what a feature is/does. ().
+3. I don't want to have to look up online to get an idea of what a feature is/does.
+(WIP).